Peersgit/4447_final_project/README.md

 - stadium_attendance : Attendance for the game
 - stadium_capacity : Capcity of the stadium
 - game_date : Date of the game
+- game_location : The city, state where the game was played
 - season : year (2017 - 2022)

 # Engineered Features